 Data sync destination

-Build an Optimizely Connect Platform (OCP) app that creates custom destinations that users who install your app can use in data syncs in the OCP Sync Manager.
+Develop an Optimizely Connect Platform (OCP) app to enable custom data destinations for users within the OCP Sync Manager.

 You can add a custom destination to your Optimizely Connect Platform (OCP) app by completing the following steps: